-If you miss the deadline for an assignment part, you should contact me immediately.
+If you anticipate that you may miss the deadline for an assignment (i.e. a part of the term project), you should contact me immediately.
 Late assignments carry a penalty of 10% per hour.

 Practice Problems

 In most sets of lecture slides I will include some practice problems.
 I will also post past exams on Blackboard.
 Neither of these will have accompanying solutions.
 Please contact me during office hours if you have questions about how to solve practice problems or questions from past exams.
 No further practice problems will be provided.